-- A. Power Traction Drive: The brake lever arm must be 1/4" to 3/8" from gear case. - B. Belt Drive: The brake lever arm must be 1/4" to 3/8" from brake lever arm return stop bar.
+- A. Power Traction Drive: The brake lever arm must be 1/4" to 3/8" from gear case. - B. Belt Drive: The brake lever arm must be 1/8" to 1/4" from brake lever arm return stop bar.

-If brake lever arm is NOT in the correct position, the cable or rods which connect the brake lever arm to the service brake foot pedal and the foot operated park brake pedal or hand operated park brake lever, must be adjusted.
-This requires that a complete brake adjustment, as described in the following sub-section, "Complete Brake Adjustment - All Vehicles".
+If brake lever arm is NOT in the correct position, the cable or rods which connect the brake lever arm to the service brake foot pedal and the foot operated park brake pedal must be adjusted.
+This requires that a complete brake adjustment, as described in the following sub-section, "Complete Brake Adjustment-All Vehicles".